mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/n00b-syntaxReference.md

 If you are new to mermaid, read the [Getting Started](../getting-started/n00b-gettingStarted.md) and [Overview](../overview/n00b-overview.md) sections, to learn the basics of mermaid.
 Video Tutorials can be found at the bottom of the Overview Section.

 This section is a list of diagram types supported by mermaid.
-Below is a list of links to aricles that explain the syntax of the diagrams or charts that can be called.
+Below is a list of links to articles that explain the syntax of the diagrams or charts that can be called.

 They also detail how diagrams can be defined, or described in the manner with which the diagram is to be rendered by the renderer.